kazu2012/ducban.github.io/_posts/2016-01-08-i-make-a-list.md

 layout: post
 title: I Make a List
 categories: [lists]
-tags: [web development, useful stuffs, news, articles]
+tags: [web development stuffs, news, articles, useful stuffs, video background, update your footer, visual planning for designer, ynab, dailyui, fixui, studio ghibli]
 description: It happened a lot when I wanted to write something but then I lost the spark.
 ---